COVID: Germany must protect disabled people in triage cases, court rules | DW | 28.12.2021

 Triage is the process of prioritizing patients for treatment either according to the seriousness of their illness or injury or their chances of survival.

-The court said the state had violated the constitution by not setting out such rules before.
+The court said legislators had violated the constitution by not setting out such rules before.
 Germany's consitution, or Basic Law, states that "No person shall be disfavored because of disability."

 The court has been deliberating on the issue since mid-2020.
 It has become urgent once more as Germany faces a massive fourth wave of COVID infections driven by the highly infectious omicron variant.